LayerZero-Labs/devtools/README.md

 #### Problems with committing

-If facing issues when commiting, make sure your `~/.huskyrc` file contains the following:
+If facing issues when committing, make sure your `~/.huskyrc` file contains the following:

 ```bash
 # This loads nvm.sh and sets the correct PATH before running hook